Attend to diet, lifestyle & emotional state:

 Some enzymes need coenzymes to function – E.g. CoQ10, magnesium, zinc

-Systemic proteolytic enzymes
+Systemic proteolytic enzyme therapy

-When available, the body uses proteolytic enzymes (proteases ) to alleviate many health problems and address several areas of concern:
+When available, the body uses proteolytic enzymes (proteases) to alleviate many health problems and address several areas of concern:

 • Blood clots